jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: Oh, you think [unintelligible]?

-A: If you don't have the nutrients to absorb that product, the waste water.
+A: If you don't have the nutrients to absorb that product, the waste product.

-Q: Let's say [unintelligible]
+Q: Let's say if they don't go for help, they still won't be in danger, right?

-A: Most people, everybody gets cancer.
+A: No, most people, everybody gets cancer.
 Everybody in this room has had cancer at least five times, five times.
 You're 50 years old.
 It's just in a very low grade.
 If they catch it, and then you're diagnosed with it, and they're going to treat you for it, then you can count on dying within 7 to 10 years, absolutely, with metastasis.
 That's why they like to call five years a dead point.
 Because only 60% of people die within five years.
 You get metastasis within five years.
 So they like to call your cure rate time five years.
 But six and seven years is when the other half of the population has the metastasis.
 And you're dead in seven to eight years.

 Q: So why do some people develop a symptoms, and other people don't know they have a symptoms?
 How do they get diagnosed, and other people won't be diagnosed?